mattfidler/tabbar-ruler.el/Readme.md

 the left arrow is text instead of an image.
 ## History

+- __15-Dec-2012__ --   Made sure that the tabbr-ruler-separator-image is at least 17 pixels high (Matthew L. Fidler)
 - __15-Dec-2012__ --   Attempt to fix another bug on load (Matthew L. Fidler)
 - __14-Dec-2012__ --   Fixed tabbar ruler so that it loads cold.
 (Matthew L. Fidler)
 - __14-Dec-2012__ --   Memoized the tabbar images to speed things up (Matthew L. Fidler)